The Kent Downs Trust is a charity dedicated to enhancing and conserving the Kent Downs National Landscape, making it accessible to everyone.

 Caroline Arnold – Chair of Trustees

-Caroline is the currently the Director of Bore Place, a beautiful historic venue in Chiddingstone in the Kent Downs and home of the Commonwork Trust.
+Until recently, Caroline was the Director of Bore Place, a beautiful historic venue in Chiddingstone in the Kent Downs and home of the Commonwork Trust.
 Bore Place offers well-established programmes in education, sustainability, organic agriculture, horticulture and health and wellbeing.

 In the past, Caroline’s roles have included Senior Manager in local government, Executive Director of an environmental charity in London, Defra Advisor and University Lecturer and Researcher.
 These roles have involved working in the areas of sustainability, environment, waste/resource management, as well as supporting vulnerable people.